 Canada may not be as cruel with its censorship policies as China, but it poses a serious threat to your online security.

-The best VPN for Canada can help you protect against the unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
-VPN services are considered as an epitome for online protection since the protocols are hard to break by and the encryption is impossible to decode.
+The best VPN for Canadians can help you protect against unwanted snooping and surveillance by the Five Eyes and other online spy agencies.
+VPN providers are considered as an epitome for online protection since the protocols are hard to break by and the encryption is impossible to decode.

 Geo-restriction can seriously be a pain in the neck.
 Even though Canada doesn’t have too many restrictions on what sites you can or cannot visit, there are still some websites that are inaccessible in Canada.